 Directed Experience ("Direction")

-Directed Experience is your work.
-Your counseling place of employment.
-Georgia's Composite board is becoming increasingly stringent with work settings.
-Too many counselors were trying to fly under the radar with work settings that are private practice but provide little or no employer/employee oversight.
-The board has closed the door on that.
-Your best bet is to seek W-2 employment.
+It is best to seek W-2 employment.
 If you decide to seek something less structured or a 1099 compensation it may be acceptable to the board.
-Just be sure there exists a legal relationship which provides for hiring and termination.
+Just be sure there is a formal relationship which provides for hiring and termination and structured oversight.
 This is essential for meeting GA LPC requirements.

 Clinical Supervision ("Supervision")